execution-flows/flow-compose/README.md

 #### Flow configuration

-1.`flow_argument_alias` - is an alias name for an input flow argument that you must send as an argument of the flow invocation.
+1.`flow_argument_alias` - is an alias name for an input flow argument that you must send as an argument during the flow invocation.
   * The `T` type is the type of the argument.
   * The first argument in the `FlowArgument` construction is the flow argument type.
   * `value` argument is optional and defines its value when it is missing in the invocation arguments.
   * It is available to all flow functions in the flow.
   * It is a `callable`.
-You must call it `flow_argument_alias()` to get its value.
+You must invoke it to get its value: `flow_argument_alias()`.

 2.`flow_function_alias` - An alias name for a flow function that is available to all `flow_functions` in the `flow`.
   * The value, marked as `concrete_flow_function_name`, has to be a flow function - a function that is decorated with `@flow_function` decorator.

-#### Flow function arguments
+#### The arguments of the flow body

 1. `standard_python_argument` - a standard Python function argument of any valid Python type passed during flow function invocation.
-   * Available only in the body of the flow function.
+   * Available only in the body of the flow.
    * It is not part of the flow configuration.
    * Therefore, it is not available to other flow functions in the flow.

-2. `flow_function_alias` - An alias name for a flow function that is available to all `flow_functions` in the flow.
+2. `flow_argument` - An alias name for a flow argument that defined in the flow configuration.
-   * The value, marked as `concrete_flow_function_name`, must be a flow function - a function decorated with a `@flow_function` decorator.
+   * The `T` type is the type of the argument.

 3. `flow_function` - a flow function defined in the flow configuration made available to the code in the flow function body.
-   * When the `flow_function` has a default value, that default value is only used in the flow function body.
+   * When the `flow_function` has a default value marked as `optional_flow_function_configuration_override` in the reference code, you can use it in the flow body.
 The rest of the flow functions have access to the definition from the flow configuration.
    * The `T` type is the return type of the function.

 ### flow function